bateman/PyRays/README.md

   | `prerelease` |   1.0.3a0  |  1.0.3a1  |
   | `prerelease` |   1.0.3b0  |  1.0.3b1  |

-* Run `make release/publish` to trigger, respectively, the upload of a new release to GitHub and a Docker image to DockerHub by executing the GitHub Actions `release.yml` and `docker.yml`, as detailed next.
+* Run `make release ARGS="<semvertag>"` to:
+1. Push the tagged version to the origin repository
+2. Trigger two GitHub Actions workflows:
+   - `release.yml`: Creates and uploads a new release to GitHub
+   - `docker.yml`: Builds and pushes a new Docker image to DockerHub

+   The specific workflows are detailed in the GitHub Actions section below.

 ## GitHub Actions